 - What is the difference between felonies, gross misdemeanors, misdemeanors and petty misdemeanors?

-Under Minnesota law, felonies are crimes punishable by more than one year in prison.
-Gross misdemeanors are crimes punishable by up to one year in jail and/or a fine of up to $3,000.
+Under Minnesota law, felonies are punishable by more than one year in prison.
+Gross misdemeanors are punishable by up to one year in jail and/or a fine of up to $3,000.
 Misdemeanors are crimes punishable by up to 90 days in jail and/or a fine of up to $1,000.
-Petty misdemeanors are deemed non-criminal violations of the law punishable by a fine of up to $300.
+Petty misdemeanors are deemed noncriminal violations and are punishable by a fine up to $300.

 DUI means driving under the influence.
 DWI means driving while intoxicated.
 These are two different ways to violate Minnesota's prohibition against impaired driving.
 A person is guilty of driving under the influence (DUI) if his or her consumption of alcohol impaired his or her ability to operate a motor vehicle.
 A person is guilty of driving while intoxicated (DWI) if his or her alcohol concentration is measured at .08 or more, as disclosed by a breath, blood or urine test, within two hours of driving, operating, or physically controlling a motor vehicle.